audunmeltzer/eventstoredb_workshop/README.md

 ### Task 3; Time to read
 Great!
 It's time to get something back from our event driven database.
 Help us implement

+Continue from where you finished on task 2, or start with branch *task_3*

 ```kotlin
 private fun readEventsFromStream(streamName: String): ReadResult {